unahouExosite/docs/murano/scripting/README.md

 ```lua
 return "Hello world"
 ```
-By default the Http status code return is 200 with an "Ok" message.
-Also any complex structure such as a Lua Table will be converted in a JSON structure.
+By default, the 200 Http status code is returned and any complex structure given as reponse, such as a Lua Table, will be converted in a JSON structure.

 ### Websocket API Routes